Eni Scholarships 2021/2022 for Master’s Study at St Antony’s College, University of Oxford (Fully-funded)

 St Antony’s and Eni are equally keen to provide encouragement and where possible, structured incentives for Eni Scholars to continue their studies or find useful employment back in their home country after graduating from Oxford.

-- The scholarship provides 100% of university and college fees, and an annual grant for living costs of £14,553 for 12 month courses and £10,915 for 9 month courses.
+- 100% of fees, and an annual grant for living costs.
 The stipend for courses with different durations will be adjusted accordingly.

 - The scholarship also covers one economy return airfare from your home country to the UK at the start and end of your course.

-- The scholarships are open to applicants who are ordinarily resident in Angola, Ghana, Mozambique, Nigeria, and the Republic of the Congo (Congo-Brazzaville).
+- Open to applicants who are ordinarily resident in Angola, Ghana, Mozambique, Nigeria, and the Republic of the Congo (Congo-Brazzaville).
 Preference will be given to applicants whose first degree is from an African university.

 - The scholarships will be awarded on the basis of both academic merit and potential and financial need.
 Preference will be given to applicants who have clear ambitions to use their accumulated learning to benefit their home country after graduation.